Updated 21 July 2020

 You can also contact our free legal helpline for advice on matters affecting your business, including employment or contract issues.
 The helpline is available 24 hours a day, 7 days a week on 0333 000 7920.
 Remember to have your policy number to hand when calling.

-My nursery is currently closed due to Covid-19 and I am not planning to re-open for the 1 June.
+My nursery currently remains closed due to Covid-19.
 How will my insurance cover be affected?

 The extension of cover is detailed within the Temporarily Closed Premises Condition which also sets out appropriate risk management practices that should be followed as far as is possible in the current circumstances.
 Just to be clear, the suggested risk management measures are not provisos to your insurance cover, they are suggested practices only.
 Full details of the Temporarily Closed Premises Condition (and Ecclesiastical’s full statement on the temporary cover enhancements to your insurance policy) can be found here.